MexicanSocietyUoB/Seminars/_posts/2017-12-07-cristina-villanueva.md

 mathematical point of view without assuming (almost) any mathematical background.
 Hopefully this would also give a taste of what mathematics are.

-This video were played while Cristina talked to the audience:
+This video were played while Cristina was talking to the audience:
 [3:14:15 hours of relaxing "white noise" Pi music - 81,590 digits of Pi!](https://www.youtube.com/watch?v=36wPH0w5UD0)